Ultimate Guide to Organic Cold Pressed Oils: Castor, Black Seed, Coconut & Extra Virgin Olive

 • Supports Digestive Health

-By helping your stomach muscles relax, it can also keep you feeling less bloated after large meals.
-Actually, ancient Egyptians used it after heavy feasts for this very reason!
+By helping stomach muscles relax, castor oil can reduce bloating after large meals.
+In fact, ancient Egyptians used it for this very purpose after heavy feasts.

 Olive Oil

-Olive oil has been a staple in Mediterranean diets for HUNDREDS of years.
-Back in Roman times, it was a luxury that signified wealth and good health.
+Olive oil has been a staple in Mediterranean diets for hundreds of years.
+In Roman times, it was considered a luxury, symbolizing wealth and good health.

 Pyramid illustration with text, mentioning how Ancient Egyptians used olive oil

-Surprisingly, despite the high fat content, olive oil has been proven to reduce the risk of heart disease.
-This is because it has a high level of omega-3 fatty acids, A.K.A. the good type of fat.
+Surprisingly, despite its high fat content, olive oil has been proven to reduce the risk of heart disease.
+This is because it contains a high level of omega-3 fatty acids, also known as the “good” type of fat.

 Coconut Oil